Robins Air Force Base

 Robins Air Force Base (IATA: WRB, ICAO: KWRB) is a major United States Air Force installation located in Houston County, Georgia, United States.
 The base is located just east of the city of Warner Robins, 18 mi south-southeast of Macon and approximately 100 mi south-southeast of Atlanta, Georgia.
-The base is named in honor of Brig Gen Augustine Warner Robins, the Air Force's "father of logistics".
+The base is named in honor of Brigadier General Augustine Warner Robins, the Air Force's "father of logistics".
 The base is the single largest industrial complex in Georgia, employing a workforce of over 25,584 civilian, contractor, and military members.